benpious/DebugVisualization/README.md

 }

-// The rest of the code in subsequent examples can also be in the #if directive, if necessary.
+// The rest of the code in subsequent examples can also be placed in the #if directive.

 #endif
 ```